 This started out simply as an attempt at creating better tables for the blog.
 It has turned into a more detailed look at energy cells in Transhuman Space.
 Most of this is not needed for gameplay but the extra detail does help flesh out the background.

-I will deal with the subject of energy cells for very small devices presently.
-I began experimenting with different values for volume.
+I began experimenting with different values for energy cell volume.
 I tried making the AA cell the equivalent of a 3 mm cube, which works out as a volume/lb of 54 cubic centimetres.
 Interestingly, this is 0.0019 cubic feet.
-This makes me wonder if the figure of 0.02 was a typo and should have read “0.002”.
+This makes me wonder if the figure of 0.02 in THS 3e was a typo and should have really read “0.002”.
 Not remembering the nanobug description, I decided to make the AA cell a 2.5 mm cube, which seemed a practical shape for such a small object.
 This gives a volume/lb of 31.25 cubic centimetres (0.0011 cubic feet).
 The cell descriptions below are based on this.
-Dimensions given are approximate, and given in metric since this is more likely to be used in the THS-era.
+Dimensions given are approximate, and given in metric since this is more likely to be used by characters in the THS-era.
 The positive end of the cell is of a slightly smaller diameter.

 |0.0005||2000||0.0005||2.5 mm cube||$0.015

 |A2||0.005||200||0.005||12.7 dia. x 1.2 mm|